nhayward/revpit/user/pages/02.editors/elizabeth-buege/bio.md

 Elizabeth Buege is a Midwestern girl with a lifelong love of words.
 She could write her name when she was two, taught herself to read when she was four, and found by high school that people refused to play word games with her because she always won.
 After graduating with a B.A. in English writing and internship experience in book editing, she started her own editing business.
 She picked up some part-time teaching experience along the way, with three years teaching Spanish at a private school and four years teaching secondary writing classes for a local homeschool co-op.
 Elizabeth loves editing because it combines two of her favorite things: getting lost in books and helping people.
 When she’s not working, you can find her learning languages, gaming with friends, drinking tea, and making tasty messes in the kitchen.

+**Pronouns: She/Her**

 ##### MSWL

-Read carefully!
-My taste in books is wide and eclectic, but I’m a little quirky with my #RevPit requests.
-If you’re not sure whether your book fits my wish list, ask!

-**I want your book if ANY of the following are true:**
+As always, my wish list is fairly specific.
+I’m rewording it a bit this year to try to make it easier to follow.
+I do NOT have a word count limit, but stay within the guidelines for your genre.

+**Adult:**

+ * Preferred genres: magic realism ([READ THIS FIRST](http://www.elizabethbuege.com/magic-realism-do-you-really-know-what-it-is?target=_blank)), historical fiction, faith-based stories (any genre), fantasy, science fiction, and contemporary.
+Yes, I like space opera.
+Yes, other genres are okay if they are character-focused (see below).
+ * Do NOT send: horror, paranormal as a genre, zombies, demons as main characters, and anything as gross as or grosser than season 3 of _Stranger Things_.
+Also, while I love romance in stories, I don’t want straight-up romance as the genre.
+ * Stories should be character-focused: the main character should have compelling internal and external struggles/journeys and compelling motivations.
+ * Bonus points: a focus on strong friendships, family bonds (especially siblings), characters dealing with the aftermath of personal loss, and retellings of fairy tales and other classic stories.

+**YA:**

+ * Preferred genres: magic realism ([READ THIS FIRST](http://www.elizabethbuege.com/magic-realism-do-you-really-know-what-it-is?target=_blank)), historical fiction, and faith-based stories (any genre).
+ * I will only accept other genres in YA if they meet at least two of my bonus points: a focus on strong friendships, family bonds (especially siblings), characters dealing with the aftermath of personal loss, and retellings of fairy tales and other classic stories.
+I will NOT take horror, paranormal, or romance (see note under adult).

+**MG:**

- * It’s magic realism ([READ THIS FIRST!](http://www.elizabethbuege.com/magic-realism-do-you-really-know-what-it-is?target=_blank)), historical fiction, or a faith-based story.
-These stories can be MG, YA, or A.
+ * Preferred genres: magic realism ([READ THIS FIRST](http://www.elizabethbuege.com/magic-realism-do-you-really-know-what-it-is?target=_blank)), historical fiction, and faith-based stories (any genre).
- * It’s a story I begged to see more of after a mini event OR shortlisted in a previous contest (I highly recommend revising first).
-Genre/age category don’t matter here.
- * It’s a character-driven story written for adults.
-I tend to favor fantasy, science fiction, contemporary, and the genres mentioned above, but I’ll consider other genres as long as (a) the MC has compelling internal and external struggles/journeys, (b) you know and use your genre well, and (c) you don’t send me the auto-no stories below.
- * BONUS POINTS: Your story fits one of the above categories AND one of the following themes: strong friendships, family bonds (especially siblings), characters dealing with the aftermath of loss/tragedy, and retellings of fairy tales and other classic stories.
+ * I will only accept other genres in MG if they meet at least two of my bonus points: a focus on strong friendships, family bonds (especially siblings), characters dealing with the aftermath of personal loss, and retellings of fairy tales and other classic stories.
+I will NOT take horror or paranormal (see note under adult).
- * I will also consider MG and YA stories that meet at least two of the four bonus points.

-**What I’m NOT taking:**

- * Horror, straight-up paranormal (some elements okay in other genres), zombies, demons as main characters, or anything overly disturbing (Let’s just say season 3 of _Stranger Things_ crossed my grossness line).
- * Romance as a sole genre (but I DO enjoy romance as an element in other genres).
- * YA and MG that doesn’t fit one of the first two bullet points above OR multiple bonus points (I love books for younger readers, but so do several other editors in this contest!)

 ##### Q&A